 In addition, many times even though the values are in "normal" ranges, they may be in the upper or lower limits, which would imply some alteration or at least require some other evaluation to be sure.

-English Doctor Barcelona: Experts in Quality Laboratory Analysis
+English Doctor Barcelona: Laboratory Analysis